Aid & Development

 The sanitation project in the Korogocho slum has positively impacted 72 households by enabling them to have access to clean latrines due to your support.

-7. Rwanda Water Project and Women’s Self Help Groups
+7. Rwanda Water Project, Women’s Self Help Groups and Centre for Champions

-a) The Kabuga Community in Kigali, Rwanda can now provide clean water to 700 people.
+- Water Project -the Kabuga community in Kigali, Rwanda can now provide clean water to 700 people.

-b) Women’s Self Help Groups.
-Fostering communities and building empowered Rwandans.
+- Women’s Self Help Groups-fostering communities and building empowered Rwandans.
 Read More

 8. George Whitefield College (GWC, Cape Town, South Africa) – Disadvantaged Students Fund & Capacity Development Fund